 Do electric cars pay congestion charge?

-Do electric cars have to pay congestion charge?
+Are electric cars exempt from the congestion charge?

-The congestion charge is a fee that drivers must pay in order to enter central London.
-The charge was introduced in 2003 and London’s congestion charge zone remains the largest in the world.
-The zone was introduced with several goals in mind:
+The congestion charge is a daily fee for driving in central London.
+It was introduced in 2003 and London’s congestion charge zone remains the largest in the world.
+The charge was designed to:

-- To reduce congestion and traffic in central London
+- Reduce congestion and traffic in central London

 What happens if I drive in the congestion charge zone?